Those Barbershop Calendars.

 My favorite calendar by far was my birth year back from 1960.
 It was the only Export Maple Leaf Gardens calendar ever printed that did not have the Maple Leaf team on the first October page.
 The Gardens paid homage to the mighty Montreal Canadiens that year who had just won their fifth straight Stanley Cup the previous spring.
 The Leaf team from that year was relegated to both the November and the eighth pages.

 Although there were Gardens calendars produced back in the late 30's and the 40's, I have never seen one in complete or in good condition.
 I would not hesitate to jump at the chance to buy one earlier than 1950 if it was in half decent shape.
-I have already spent a small fortune on the calendars I that now own.
+I have already spent a small fortune on the calendars I now own.

 Since the first time I set foot inside Maple Leaf Gardens, I have always been fascinated with the historic original six hockey shrine.